There are many organisations in the town which need volunteers and you might like to consider helping one or more. You will make a difference!

 Operation Christmas Child (Shoe boxes)

-2015 was a very good year with over 1000 boxes being filled and sent, but now, because there is no Devizes co-ordinator and a lack of storage space, the local operation is being scaled down.
+2015 was a very good year with over 1000 boxes being filled and sent, but now, because there is no Devizes co-ordinator and a lack of storage space, the local operation has been scaled down.

 Citizen's Advice Bureau (CAB)